Espresso Martini Recipe // Easy Cocktail

-This Espresso Martini is a delicious pre- or post-dinner pick me up cocktail for coffee lovers.
+This original Espresso Martini recipe is a delicious pre- or post-dinner pick me up for coffee lovers.
 An easy cocktail recipe, made with just 4-ingredients and shaken until deliciously frothy with a beautiful foam top and a little creaminess.

 I don’t know about you, but I’ve been experimenting with more and more cocktail recipes at home lately.
 You may have caught some of them on my Instagram stories.
 From my favorite Aviation Cocktail, to the deliciously sweet Bee’s Knees, to fun, bubbly cocktails like the French 75 or Aperol Spritz, when the clock hits 5pm, I’m whipping out that cocktail shaker.